 6.1 You must:

-b) notify Australia Post if You become aware of or suspect fraud on the part of a Cardholder; and
+b) notify Australia Post if You become aware of or suspect fraud on the part of a Cardholder;

-(i) splitting a transaction into two or more transactions; or
+i) splitting a Transaction into two or more transactions; or

-d) establish a fair policy for dealing with refunds and disputes about transactions and include information about that policy on Transaction receipts as required by Australia Post; and
+d) establish a fair policy for dealing with refunds and disputes about Transactions and include information about that policy on Transaction Receipts as required by Australia Post; and

-k) contact Australia Post for instructions if the identification of a Cardholder or the validity of the Card is uncertain; and
+j) contact Australia Post for instructions if the identification of a Cardholder or the validity of the Card is uncertain; and

-6.2 For remote Card transactions, You must:
+6.2 For Remote Transactions, You must:

 a) take reasonable steps to verify the identity of the Person You are dealing with, in order to confirm that they are the genuine Cardholder; and